-Activity Description Evidence Required Claim in Mortality and Morbidity (M&M) Meetings P E Service and organisational M&M meetings.
-Agenda with membership listed, or deidentified minutes showing attendance.
+Activity Description Evidence Required Claim in Multi-source feedback (also known as '360-degree') Patient, professional and stakeholder surveys.
+Outline of activity, including a copy of the surveys and methodology.
+Survey responses are not required.
 Reflection and application to practice should be included.
-3.2 Online Quality Improvement activities (e.g., CCQI modules via Learn it ) Completing all four modules in the CCQI series on Learnit can be used to meet your section 3 requirements (once only).
-Automatically added to 3.2 in My CPD from Learnit.
+3.4 Online Quality Improvement activities via Learn it Completing Quality Improvement modules on Learnit can be used to meet your section 3 requirements (once only).
+Automatically added to 3.2 in MyCPD from Learnit.
+See direct links to the modules on page 19.
 3.2 Planning meetings A P Participation in service planning and decision making.
 Only claimable if the activity is relevant to the PDSA cycle.
 Any specific enquiries can be forwarded to the CCPD via the team at cpdhelp@ranzcp.org First page of minutes showing attendance.
 Reflection and application to practice should be included.
-3.2 Projects, trials or interventions, including RANZCP quality improvement activities Participation in quality improvement (QI) projects or trials or interventions (not intended for formal research or publication).
+3.2 Peer reviewer of journal articles P Peer review of journal articles.
+Proof of activity such as list from the publisher.
+3.3 Projects, trials or interventions, including RANZCP quality improvement activities P Participation in quality improvement (QI) projects or trials or interventions (not intended for formal research or publication).
 Email or letter of conformation of participation in QI activity including QI project aims, approximate hours of involvement.
 Alternatively, a reflective 1⁄2 - 1 page on QI activity, improvement aims, barriers to improvement and other reflections.
-3.2 Quality meetings at health services A P E For example, Mortality and Morbidity or medical management meetings.
+3.2 Publication of manuscript Manuscript related to psychiatry.
+Reference to journal of publication, or if not published, evidence of the feedback from the publishing journal.
+3.3 Quality meetings at health services A P E For example, Mortality and Morbidity or medical management meetings.
 Agenda with membership listed, or deidentified minutes showing attendance.
 3.2 RANZCP quality improvement activities For example, projects involving the redesign of training or assessment methods.
 These should be identified by the 'parent' committee as QI activities and require CCPD approval.
 Agenda or minutes (de-identified).
+3.2 Research P Demonstrated transference of research findings into practice.
+Reflection 1⁄2 - 1 page of new research and how it translates into member's practice.
+3.3 Reviewing journal submissions Peer review of journal articles.
+Proof of activity such as list from the publisher.
+3.3

-3.2 Risk management projects A P E For example, at a health service - identification, analysis, and planned changes to responses to risks.
+Activity Description Evidence Required Claim in Risk management projects A P E For example, at a health service - identification, analysis, and planned changes to responses to risks.
 Email or letter confirming participation in the activity including project aims, approximate hours of involvement.
 Alternatively, a reflective 1⁄2 - 1 page on QI activity, improvement aims, barriers to improvement and other reflections.
 3.2 Root cause analysis A P E For example, at a health service - identifying and solving problems to prevent re-occurrence.
 Communication confirming appointment / service on the review panel OR approximate number of hours of participation from health service convener.
-3.2
+3.2 Scholarly Project P E Work specifically related to the RANZCP Scholarly Project.
+Submission of Scholarly Project, or log of activity or similar.
+3.3